How Application Startup Duration is Measured

 Additionally, if there are IO operations during the DLL loading phase, uberAgent calculates the average IOPS during that phase and waits until IOPS drop to less than 20% for at least 10 seconds after the end of the DLL loading phase.

 When those conditions are met uberAgent considers the process to be fully started up.
-Both of these timeout values can be adjusted globally or per-process if required, by the way.
+Both of these timeout values can be adjusted globally.
+The DLL loading timeout is also available on a per-process level.
 Take look at the section ProcessStartupDurationWaitIntervalOverride of the configuration file.

 DLLs are only loaded from disk the first time around.
 When a process is started a second time most or all DLLs will already be in the operating system’s file system cache.
 This optimization often effectively reduces the number of disk IOs incurred by a process start to zero.